kzu/corebuild/docs/index.md

 * Any property or target that doesn't start with an underscore is considered public
 * Any XML comment right before the target or property is considered its documentation.

-Here is an examples of the output of running `msbuild /t:help` on an MSBuild project with the package installed:
+Here is an example of the output of running `msbuild /t:help` on an MSBuild project with the package installed:

 Source: